December – 2021 (Vol. 45, Number 06)

 First Footing is also one of Scotland’s most famous Hogmanay traditions.
 This obviously dates back as it is just slightly not politically correct in today’s world but the first foot that should enter your home in a New Year should be a dark-haired male (this goes back in history when fair haired men were linked to invading Vikings and no one wanted them coming through the door) to bring your household good fortune for the year ahead.
 Sadly, blond and red head men and no women of any description were welcome as the first guest of the year as they may cause a household to have bad luck for an entire year.

 In this issue

-How have you enjoyed the Scottish Banner over the years?
+Do you have a favourite Scottish holiday tradition?
+Share your story with us!
 Share your story with us!
 Do you have you any comments from the content in this month’s edition?
 Share your story with us by email, post, social media or at: www.scottishbanner.com/contact-us

 Covid-19 is having a major impact on many of our regular advertisers, with events being cancelled and businesses suffering.
 The Scottish Banner is more reliant than ever on our readers helping us to provide you with our unique content by buying a copy of our publication, regardless if by print or digital subscription or at a retail outlet.

 We appreciate your support and hope you enjoy this edition.